SoMuchForSubtlety/opendj/README.md

 # opendj

-A simple plugDJ clone that streams songs to a RTMP server usting ffmpeg and youtube-dl .
+A simple plugDJ clone that streams songs to a RTMP server using ffmpeg and youtube-dl .